viblo/pymunk/docs/html/_sources/overview.rst.txt

 ----------------------

 Sometimes users of Pymunk can be confused as to what unit everything is defined in.
-For example, is the mass of a Body in gram of kilogram?
+For example, is the mass of a Body in grams or kilograms?
 Pymunk is unit-less and does not care which unit you use.
 If you pass in seconds to a function expecting time, then your time unit is seconds.
 If you pass in pixels to functions that expect a distance, then your unit of distance is pixels.

 Then derived units are just a combination of the above.
 So in the case with seconds and pixels the unit of velocity would be pixels / second.